-This statement sets out DWB Media Ltd’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and it’s supply chains.
-This statement relates to actions and activities during the financial year 31 December 2019 to 31 December 2020.
+This statement sets out DWB Media Limited’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.

 As part of the telecommunications sector, the organisation recognises that it has a responsibility to take a robust approach to slavery and human trafficking.

 The organisation is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.